View the current warnings for Queensland

 - Swell

-- East to southeasterly below 1 metre, increasing to 1 to 1.5 metres outside the reef.
+- East to southeasterly around 1 metre, increasing to 1 to 1.5 metres during the morning, then decreasing to around 1 metre during the afternoon.

 - Weather